-The plan is to put at least two kiosk in each store, depending on the size.
+The plan is to put at least two kiosks in each store, depending on the size.
 By doing this, we can significantly improve the queue problem.
-Compared to the current situation where the customer only has one touch point (a single line) to order their sandwich, they will have at least three (two kiosk plus one sandwich artist) using our design.
+Compared to the current situation where the customer only has one touchpoint (a single line) to order their sandwich, they will have at least three (two kiosks plus one sandwich artist) using our design.

-This is just the MVP and due to time and resource constraints we didn’t get a chance to do more iterations on the prototype.
-There's definitely areas for improvement in the future.
-For example, there should be a way to change meat in the middle of the customization (customer decide the meat when they select the sandwich to customize, but they have to go through the customization again if they decide to change meat in the middle of the experience).
+This is just the MVP and due to time and resource constraints, we didn’t get a chance to do more iterations on the prototype.
+There are definitely areas for improvement in the future.
+For example, there should be a way to change meat in the middle of the customization (customers decide the meat when they select the sandwich to customize, but they have to go through the customization again if they decide to change meat in the middle of the experience).

 Subway took our concepts and implemented them in their mobile app.
-Below are the current subway app design at the time of writing, with 4.7 stars after 80.7k user ratings.
+Below is the current subway app design at the time of writing, with 4.8 stars after 255k user ratings.

 SUBWAY CURRENT APP DESIGN WITH OUR CONCEPT IMPLEMENTED